daic0r/hashtags.nvim/README.md

 # hashtags.nvim

 > [!WARNING]
-> DISCLAIMER: this is a work in progress and might very well be buggy!
+> DISCLAIMER: this is new and might very well be buggy!
 >
 > Contributions welcome :-)